 In order to sample USDA licensed producers, you must take USDA’s Sampling Agent Training.

-USDA licenses hemp producers in the States of Hawaii, New Hampshire, Mississippi, and for the Fort Peck Assiniboine & Sioux Tribes, the Confederated Salish & Kootenai Tribes of Flathead Reservation, the White Earth Band of the Minnesota Chippewa, and the Lower Brule Sioux Tribe, the Bois Forte Band of Chippewa, the Mississippi Band of Choctaw, and the Walker River Paiute Tribe.
+USDA licenses hemp producers in the States of Hawaii, Mississippi, Missouri, New Hampshire, North Carolina, Utah, Vermont, and Wisconsin, and for the Fort Peck Assiniboine & Sioux Tribes, the Confederated Salish & Kootenai Tribes of Flathead Reservation, the White Earth Band of the Minnesota Chippewa, the Lower Brule Sioux Tribe, the Bois Forte Band of Chippewa, the Mississippi Band of Choctaw, and the Walker River Paiute Tribe.

 To become a sampling agent for producers licensed under other USDA approved States or Tribal hemp production programs, you must contact the appropriate State or Tribal hemp program (pdf) and fulfill their training requirements.
 States and Tribes with an approved plan may require the sampling agents used by their licensed producers to take the USDA training, or they may develop their own custom training.

 The training consists of four lessons and four assessments.
 After completing the four lessons, you must achieve a score of 80% or higher on each assessment.
 Once all assessments are complete, you will receive a certificate of completion.